1. Consider the Costs of an Active v Passive Portfolio

 A Wrap Account provides the ability to review and manage all your investments in one place – and many advisers recommend Wraps.
-While Wraps have some fantastic benefits (such as the ability to rebalance or allocated new funds automatically), unless you are using them properly, the consolidated management and reporting is most helpful to your financial planner and accountant, especially if they are managing a SMSF.
+While Wraps have some fantastic benefits (such as the ability to rebalance or allocated new funds automatically), unless you are using them properly, the consolidated management and reporting is often most helpful to your financial planner and accountant, especially if they are managing a SMSF.

 Wrap accounts can be expensive.
 But the good news is that costs are coming down due to competition and the popularity of wraps.
 Some offer family or group discounts, where multiple wrap balances can be grouped before the tiered fees are applied (you may have multiple wraps, your partner and even your kids/parents wraps can be grouped in some cases).

 So, make sure you’re getting the most out of your wrap and review the costs against other options.

 Many people set up a Self-Managed Superannuation Fund for the extra control.
 But in reality, most of those people can get the same control through other less expensive platforms, even industry funds.